David George (Baptist): Baptism

-In 1773 George met an old childhood friend and former slave, George Lisle, who had been converted to the Baptist faith.
-During the Great Awakening, Baptist preachers had traveled throughout the South, converting both whites and blacks, free and slave.
-Brother Palmer was a white Minister that uplifted and spread the word of God to David George and other Black people.
+In 1773, George met a formerly enslaved old childhood friend, George Lisle, who had converted to the Baptist faith.
+During the Great Awakening, Baptist preachers had traveled throughout the Southern United States, converting both whites and blacks, free and enslaved.
+Brother Palmer was a white Minister who uplifted and spread the word of God to David George and other Black people.
 Palmer was the start of the Church in Silver Bluff.
-Impressed with Liele's conversion, George, his wife and eight others were baptized at Silver Bluff.
-In 1775 George and eight other slaves formed one of the first African-American Baptist congregations in the United States.
+Impressed with Liele's conversion, George, his wife, and eight others were baptized at Silver Bluff.
+In 1775, George and eight other enslaved people formed one of the first African-American Baptist congregations in the United States.

 A somewhat different account of George during these years is presented by Mark A. Noll, American church historian:

-"The first continuing black church was the Silver Bluff Church in Aiken County, South Carolina, where an African-American preacher, David George (1742-1810), established a congregation around 1773 or 1774.
-George’s pilgrimage marked him as one of the most remarkable religious figures of his century.
+"The first continuing black church was the Silver Bluff Church in Aiken County, South Carolina, where an African-American preacher, David George (1742–1810), established a congregation around 1773 or 1774.
+George's pilgrimage marked him as one of the most remarkable religious figures of his century.
 After serving as a slave, he was converted through the influence of an-other slave named Cyrus.
 Soon George began to exhort his fellow bondsmen, an activity that led to his becoming, in effect, the pastor of the Silver Bluff Church. ...
 American patriots were trying to throw off the "slavery" of Parliament, but for those in chattel bondage like David George, the British were the agents who combated racial, chattel slavery."

-Three years later during the American Revolutionary War, the slaves escaped to Savannah, where they gained freedom behind British lines, as they had occupied the city.
+Three years later, during the American Revolutionary War, the enslaved people escaped to Savannah, where they gained freedom behind British lines, as they had occupied the city.
 George continued to minister to a Baptist congregation.